judgejoe/booj_test/README.md

 Unit tests were written to exercise the extract, transform and load functions and their helper functions.
 Tests were built using Python's unittest framework.
 There are 3 separate files, one each for extract, transform, and load functions.
 Tests were written to cover the main functions of the assignment but coverage is not 100% complete.
 With more time tests would be written covering handling of error cases such as mixing types in a given field, load failures, File Not Found errors and the like.

 ## Execution
-`etl.py` was successfully run on an AWS t2.micro instance using the Ubuntu image and Python 2.7.12.
+`etl.py` was successfully run on 2/17/18 on an AWS t2.micro instance using the Ubuntu image and Python 2.7.12.

     $ python --version
     Python 2.7.12